 Opening hours: 10 am – 7 pm from June to September & 10 am – 5:30 pm from October to May

 Charges: € 4

-Scuola Grande di San Rocco is a marvelous looking heritage building of Venice, initially built for a charitable society office.
-It is made of white marble with a soothing interior décor and comprises of a grand entrance, a couple of halls, and an impeccably painted ceiling.
+Scuola Grande di San Rocco is a marvelous-looking heritage building and one of the best places to visit in Venice, initially built for a charitable society office.
+It is made of white marble with soothing interior décor and comprises a grand entrance, a couple of halls, and an impeccably painted ceiling.